Dental bridges are a traditional way to replace a missing tooth.

 Want to talk about your missing teeth options?

-Get a professional opinion with Dr. Finkelstein to explain the best possible treatment for your missing tooth.
+Get a professional opinion with Dr. Finkelstein to explain the possible treatments for your missing tooth.